HINTS & TIPS

 If you think the recipe calls for a lot of liquid then use 20% less, keep an eye on your dish and top up if you need to.

-Grab a big enough bowl pop your steaming basket or Varoma over the bowl and drain the liquid away.
-Don't discard the liquid, reapplying to each serving as needed, keep in the fridge for next time or even turn into a gravy or sauce for another meal.
+Grab a big bowl and use your steaming basket as a sieve to drain excess liquid away.
+Don't discard the liquid, you can reapply to each serving as needed, keep in the fridge for next time or even turn into a gravy or sauce for another meal.